xoconoch/musicfm_onnx/README.md

 ```

 Then it will output the onnx embedding model with its weights.
 A copy of this is available in the release.

+You can test the parity of these models with the `test_onnx.py` file.